bbeckley-hub/staphscope-typing-tool/README.md

 - **PubMedST, Ridom, CARD, VFDB** for essential databases
 - **Python community** for Biopython, pandas, plotly, seaborn, matplotlib
 - **Early adopters and beta testers** for invaluable feedback
-- **Peer reviewers & Editorial Team @BMC GENOMICS** for their constructive feedback, which significantly strengthened this manuscript.
+- **Peer reviewers & Editorial Team @BMC GENOMICS** for their constructive feedback, which significantly strengthened this tool and it manuscript.

 > *"If we ever meet in person, the drinks are on me!" – Brown Beckley*